TeshaneCrawford/t.crawford/content/home.md

 - Building inclusive, accessible applications
 - Contributing to developer communities and open source

-I'm passionate about tackling complex technical challenges and exploring new technologies like ML/AI and Rust, always committed to growing as an engineer.
+I'm passionate about tackling complex technical challenges and exploring new technologies in machine learning and artificial intelligence, always committed to growing as an engineer.